 The type of flashing you have.
 If you’re starting to notice issues with your roof’s flashing and the flashing is made from tar or cement, you should consider replacing all of it.
 Homes that are built today use metal flashing for more reliability in keeping water out.

-Knowing the difference between a situation that requires a repair versus a replacement could save you thousands of dollars and a lot of time.
+Knowing the difference between a situation that requires a roof repair versus a replacement could save you thousands of dollars and a lot of time.

 There’s also a third option when it comes to dealing with an old or damaged roof: a roof overlay.
 You may be wondering what a roof overlay is.
 In simple terms, it’s when a roofer lays the second set of shingles directly on top of the first layer.